BryanChiu/Mactivision/designdoc.md

 For example, most things to do with usability will have concepts that only appear at design time, as "the human" tends not to be reified in code (unless you're doing some funky actor-oriented architecture).
 Efficiency also tends to have artifacts that only appears outside the code itself.
 -->

 ## 3.1 Design-time Entities

 * The player.
 The user who is told to complete a battery.
 The player will be using a device to run the battery and a device to send inputs to the battery.
 For the purpose of this design document we will assume that the player is using a Web Browser and Keyboard respectively.
 The player is given the battery by the battery administrator.
 The player runs the battery and is subjected to a series of mini games.
 The player completes the mini games by using their Keyboard.
 After the battery is completed the player can stop.
 * The administrator.
-The user who creates the JSON configuration file which contains a sequence of mini-games to test the player with and variables which alter various parameters of the said mini-games.
+The user who creates the JSON configuration file.
+This file contains a sequence of mini-games to test the player with and variables which alter various parameters of said mini-games.
 The player and administrator communicate throughout the battery to makes sure the player starts and completes it correctly.
 The administrator is also responsible for collected data output from the battery after it has concluded.
 Gathering completed completed, they will run the data through the data manager to organize and present the data to the researchers.

 * The researcher.
 For simplicity, they are separate from administrators, however they will likely assume the same role in practice.
 Researchers will make decisions based on the information provided by the administrators.
 These decisions may require altering the JSON configuration file.